rebel-source/fmtlogwrapper/README.md

 # `fmt` `Log` Wrapper

 ## In one line what is it?
-Log that looks like a simple `fmt.Print<xxx>` etc. Abstracting complex and extensible logging behind standard `fmt` methods.
+Log that looks like a simple `fmt.Print<xxx>` etc. Abstracting complex and extensible logging behind standard `fmt` methods.<br />
+Have multiple log destinations in an application, log objects ....

 ## Usage
 ```golang